benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 ## Common Pitfalls

+- This page uses the Polaris form controls' standard `input` event for React 18 compatibility after server-side rendering and hydration.
+Inactive boolean props are set to `undefined` so the HTML omits them; `disabled="false"` and `loading="false"` still enable those boolean attributes and can leave Upload disabled before any request is sent.
 - Upload success and bulk-operation success are separate events.
 - JSONL requires one valid JSON object per line, not a JSON array and not a multiline object.
 - Match the selected operation type to the uploaded file format.